 Lots of people in every major city are charging money to take a standup comedy class.
-While I know comedians who have benefited from such classes, the majority consensus among fellow comedians are that these are of dubious value and, even if they help with some fundamentals or with building courage and comfort on stage, neither replace the time you will have to spend in open mics nor are worth the hundreds of dollars they normally cost.
+While I know comedians who have benefited from such classes, the majority consensus among fellow comedians are that these are of dubious value.
+They may help a little with some fundamentals or with building courage and comfort on stage, but they will neither replace the time you will have to spend in Open Mics nor are they worth the hundreds of dollars they normally cost.

-The fact remains that there is no homework in standup comedy.
+There is no homework in standup comedy.
 You may practice your jokes at home until they are very polished, but you will not know how funny they are or the proper way to time your delivery of these jokes until they encounter a live audience and you see how people who expect to laugh react to them.
 An artificially supportive environment full of fellow paying students can’t teach you this any more than your bedroom mirror can.

 What sort of material?
 This is up to you.
 Think of what you may have said that made your friends laugh.
 What additional info would strangers need to have to laugh at that?
 There’s a joke.